How to Set Up An Altar 101

 • For the Autumn equinox, you can make symbolic objects like a broom whose symbolic elements you gathered from nature.

-• For Gideon situations, use either symbols of or real upheld flaming torches, upheld horns, (broken) clay pot and or the number '300'.
+• For Gideon situations, use either symbols of or real items for the 'upheld flaming torches', 'upheld horns', (broken) clay pot and or the number '300'.

 • For calling upon the ancestors, use personal belongings, traditional objects or symbols of those ancestors.